schudriche1/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
-July 22, 2021
+June 30, 2021

 ### Project Title
-Version Control Final Project
+Python Project

 ### Description
-This project is the final project of the Programming for Data Science Nanodegree Program.
+This project is the second project of the Programming for Data Science Nanodegree Program.

 ### Files used
 bikeshare.py